Steinwealth/TradingView-Agent/README.md

 - `docs/brokers/MARGIN_RISK_AND_LEVERAGE_GUIDE.md` – intraday vs overnight margin, buffer policy, guardrails.
 - `docs/brokers/*.md` – other broker-specific setup (Binance, etc.).

-For historical context, refer to `README_V3.0_REFERENCE.md` if present in the repository; rely on this README and the guides above for the live stack.
+For historical context, refer to `README_V3.0_REFERENCE.md` if present; rely on this README and the guides above for the live stack.